Constitutional Court of the Czech Republic

+The Constitutional Court of the Czech Republic (Ústavní soud České republiky) is the supreme constitutional court in the Czech Republic and the de facto highest and most powerful court in the land.

+It has its basis in the Constitution and it is the one created with the greatest specificity among all levels of judiciary.
+The Constitution states that the Court is "charged with protection of constitutional rule" and as such its primary and appellate jurisdiction is to review and rule on questions of constitutionality and constitutional law.
+It is also the only venue for impeachment proceedings brought by the Parliament against the president.
+The Court has the power of judicial review which allows it to invalidate and strike down laws enacted by the Parliament.

-The decisions of the Court are final, cannot be overturned and are considered a source of law, similar to precedents in a common law system.
+The decisions of the Court are final, cannot be overturned except by amending the constitution, and are considered a source of law, similar to precedents in a common law system.

 Although the Court itself was established only in 1993, its Czechoslovak predecessor was already provided for in the Constitution of 1920, making Czechoslovakia the first country in the world with a system of judicial review by a specialized court (although the court itself first convened after the Austrian one).
 It was later adopted by many other countries.

 History and predecessors

 1848–1918

 The development of the Czech constitutional tradition went initially hand in hand with that in Austria-Hungary, to which the Czech Crown lands belonged between 1806–1918.
 The first attempts to establish a system based on constitution were connected with the 1848 Revolution.
 A number of constitutions were enacted during the Austrian period (April 1848, March 1849, February 1861 all enacted by the king, December 1867 enacted by the Parliament), however these were far from being democratic and did not include the possibility of judicial review of the acts of the Parliament nor the Habsburg sovereigns.
 Although the attempt to democratize the Habsburg monarchy failed at the time, it marked the beginning of Czech political activization which ultimately brought about personalities such as Karel Kramář or Tomáš Masaryk, who later took part in the establishment of the First Czechoslovak Republic and its constitutional tradition.